stepanenko/firebase-cloud-functions-apps/README.md

 ## Prerequisites

-To learn how to get started with Cloud Functions for Firebase by having a look at our [Getting Started Guide](https://firebase.google.com/docs/functions/get-started), trying the [quickstart samples](/quickstarts) and looking at [the documentation](https://firebase.google.com/docs/functions).
+To learn how to get started with Cloud Functions for Firebase by having a look at [Getting Started Guide](https://firebase.google.com/docs/functions/get-started), trying the [quickstart samples](/quickstarts) and looking at [the documentation](https://firebase.google.com/docs/functions).

+All the samples on this branch are using the Node 8 runtime which is in beta and use ES2017 syntax.
+If you'd like to use ES2015 syntax because you're using the Node 6 runtime have a look at the [**master** branch](https://github.com/firebase/functions-samples/tree/master).

 ## Samples Overview